otrv4/otrv4/architecture-decisions/005-brace-key.md

 We’ve decide to use a 3072-bit key produced by:

-1. a DH function which takes as an argument the other party’s exponent through a data message to produce mix key.
+1. a DH function which takes as an argument the other party’s exponent through a data message to produce brace key.
-2. a KDF (SHA3-256) which uses the previous mix key to produce a new one.
+2. a KDF (SHA3-256) which uses the previous brace key to produce a new one.

 The DH function will run every n = 3 times because:

 1. It is a small number so a particular key can only be compromised for a maximum of 2 * n ratchets.
-This means that the maximum ratchets that will use the mix key or a key derived from the mix key is 6.
+This means that the maximum ratchets that will use the brace key or a key derived from the brace key is 6.
 2. The benefit of using an odd number is for simplicity of implementation.
-With an odd number, both Alice and Bob can generate a new public and secret key at the same time as sending the public key and compute a new mix key from a DH function.
+With an odd number, both Alice and Bob can generate a new public and secret key at the same time as sending the public key and compute a new brace key from a DH function.
 However, with an even number, Alice would need to generate and send a key in a different ratchet to the one where the public key would be used.
-   This happens because the public key would only be used in a mix key computed from a new DH function on even numbers of ratchet_ids so only Bob would be the sender at these times.
+   This happens because the public key would only be used in a brace key computed from a new DH function on even numbers of ratchet_ids so only Bob would be the sender at these times.